playwrigkt/skript/README.md

 * Skript: A skript is a list of one or more sequential actions that are executed in a non blocking manner.
 Skripts implement business logic in a (mostly) technology agnostic way.
-* Stage: Each skript has a stage, a stage has application resources such as database connections and application configuration properties
+* Stage: Each skript has a troupe, a troupe has application resources such as database connections and application configuration properties
 * Performer: a performer is part of the Stage and provides a specific implementation of an application resource
-* Venue: A venue provides stages so that Skripts may be run.
+* Venue: A stageManager provides stages so that Skripts may be run.
 A Venue should handle initializing and managing application resources.

 ## What is a skript?